teddstax/watsonx-langflow-agent/README.md

 #### Steps:
 1. If still open, close the Playground popup
 2. Select `Chat Input` and click `Controls`
-3. You'll see a field name `Text`, type `What's the difference between AI and Machine Learning` in the text field. close the popup
+3. You'll see a field name `Input Text`, type `What's the difference between AI and Machine Learning` in the text field. close the popup
 4. Select `Chat Output`, the three dots `...` and click `Expand`
 5. Do the same with `Chat Input`
 6. Click the play button `▶️` on the `Chat Output` component and see the flow run